| Year | Age | Invested (Yr) | Total Invested | Interest Earned | Corpus Balance |

 Custom Asset Allocation

-Useful for investors who want control over risk and return.
+Best for investors who want control over risk.

 FV = C × [ ( (1 + r)ⁿ − 1 ) / r ]